patricklbell/blog/content/posts/visualising-proteins.md

 *This post is a modified version of a presentation I gave about my protein visualiser [available online](https://patricklbell.github.io/chemical_visualizer/) with WebAssembly*

 Proteins are the building blocks of our cells and allow for the incredibly complicated behaviours of the body.
 Knowing how important proteins are then, models of protein's structures allow scientists to quickly compare and understand a protein's features.
 One protein model is the [ribbon diagram](https://en.wikipedia.org/wiki/Ribbon_diagram) which has been around since the 1980s.
 They were originally hand drawn but were quickly created by computers.
-A Ribbon Diagram shows the shape of a protein by passing between the alpha-carbons (which are central to the peptide bonds of a polypeptide chain) of each amino-acid.
-The key part for creating our ribbon diagrams is that it simplifies the thousands of individual atoms down to relatively few points which we need to connect into a shape.
+A Ribbon Diagram shows the shape of a protein by drawing 'ribbons' between the alpha-carbons (which are central to the peptide bonds of a polypeptide chain) of each amino-acid.
+Looking at only the alpha-carbons simplifies the thousands of individual atoms down to relatively few points which can be connected into a shape.

 {{<figure src="/IgG.png" link="https://www.rcsb.org/structure/1igt" caption="*The IgG2 antibody of a mouse, left are the input atoms, right is the ribbon diagram*" >}}